Cognitive-Behavioral Therapy (CBT) for Teen Mental Health Near Dallas, Texas

 Call: (972) 357-1749Check Your Insurance

-School Impacting Teen Mental Health
+School Affecting Your Teen's Mental Health

-School Impacting Teen Mental Health
+School Affecting Your Teen’s Mental Health

-Family Issues Affecting Youth Well-Being
+Family Issues Affecting Your Adolescent's Well-Being

-Family Issues Affecting Youth Well-Being
+Family Issues Affecting Your Adolescent’s Well-Being

-Social Circle Impacting Adolescent Behavior
+Social Circle Affecting Your Teenager's Behavior

-Social Circle Impacting Adolescent Behavior
+Social Circle Affecting Your Teenager’s Behavior

-How Long Is the Cognitive Behavioral Therapy Treatment Process for Teens?
+How Long Is the Cognitive-Behavioral Therapy Treatment Process for Teens?

 cognitive-therapy-for-teens

-DBT Therapy vs CBT Therapy
+DBT vs CBT

 • CBT primarily focuses on identifying and modifying problematic thoughts and behaviors to improve mood and functioning.